Manage migration batches

 Exchange Outlook Anywhere: The migration batch is either a cutover Exchange migration or a staged Exchange migration.

 IMAP: The migration batch is an IMAP migration.

 Remote move migration: The migration batch is either an onboarding or offboarding remote move migration in an Exchange hybrid deployment.

-Onboarding: Indicates that mailboxes are being migrated to Office 365.
-Onboarding migration types are staged migrations, cutover migrations, IMAP migrations, and onboarding remote move migrations.
+Onboarding: Indicates that mailboxes are being migrated to Microsoft 365 or Office 365.
+Onboarding migration types are staged migrations, cutover migrations, IMAP migrations, G Suite migrations, and onboarding remote move migrations.

-Offboarding: Indicates that Office 365 mailboxes are being migrated to your on-premises Exchange organization.
+Offboarding: Indicates that Microsoft 365 or Office 365 mailboxes are being migrated to your on-premises Exchange organization.
 Offboarding remote move migrations are the only type of offboarding migration.

 |Status||The current state of the selected migration batch.